-Before slaughter, 2 mL of blood samples were taken from the wing veins of all broilers and collected in a vacuum tube containing K3EDTA and a tube not treated with heparin for serum analysis.
-The collected blood samples were centrifuged at 3000 RPM at 4°C for 20 minutes.
-RBC, WBC, heterophil, lymphocyte, monocyte, and basophil were analyzed using an automatic hematology analyzer (XE2100D, Sysmex Corporation, Kobe, Japan).
+Before slaughter, 2 mL of blood samples were taken from the wing veins of all broilers and collected in a vacuum tube containing $K_3EDTA$ and a tube not treated with heparin for serum analysis.
+The collected blood samples were centrifuged at $12,500\times g$ at $4^{\circ}C$ for 20 minutes.
+Red blood cell, white blood cell, heterophil, lymphocyte, monocyte, and basophil were analyzed using an automatic hematology analyzer (XE2100D, Sysmex, Kobe, Japan).
 Cortisol was analyzed by ECLIA (Cobas 8000 e801, Roche Diagnostics, Mannheim, Germany).